The Tigger Movie: Music

 The songs for The Tigger Movie were written by Robert and Richard Sherman who had not written a feature for Disney in over 28 years.
 Their last fully original feature film score was for the Oscar nominated film, Bedknobs and Broomsticks which was released in 1971.
-The Tigger Movie would also be the last film work for the Sherman Brothers and Robert B. Sherman due to his death on March 6, 2012.
-Originally slated for video or television release, the score was so well received (in demonstration form) by then Disney CEO, Michael Eisner, that the project's priority level moved up to feature theatrical release.
-This was due in great part to the perceived caliber of the song score throughout the studio.
+The Tigger Movie would also be the last film work for the Sherman Brothers.
+Robert B. Sherman died in London on March 6, 2012 at the age of 86 and Richard M. Sherman died of "age-related illness" at the Cedars-Sinai Medical Center in Los Angeles, on May 25, 2024 at the age of 95.
+Originally slated for video or television release, the demo cut of the score was so well received by then Disney CEO, Michael Eisner, that the project's priority level moved up to feature theatrical release.
 The score of the film is composed by Harry Gregson-Williams with additional music by Klaus Badelt and Steve Jablonsky and the score was conducted by Nick Glennie-Smith.

 All the songs were original ones created for the film except for "The Wonderful Thing About Tiggers" which was originally written in 1968 for the featurette, Winnie the Pooh and the Blustery Day (released in 1968).
 That song was also by the Sherman Brothers.
 The "punch line" of the song: "But the most wonderful Thing About Tiggers is I'm the only one..." provides the basis of The Tigger Movie's storyline.
-The vast majority of the songs, including "Someone Like Me", "Whoop-de-Dooper Bounce", "Pooh's Lullabee", and "Round My Family Tree" were performed by Jim Cummings, while "How to Be a Tigger" was performed by the cast.
+Most of the songs, including "Someone Like Me", "Whoop-de-Dooper Bounce", "Pooh's Lullabee", and "Round My Family Tree" were performed by Jim Cummings, while "How to Be a Tigger" was performed by the cast.

 "Your Heart Will Lead You Home" was the last song written for the film and is a collaborative effort between the Sherman Brothers and singer Kenny Loggins.
 Richard Sherman described the song as "a song about the picture, as opposed to songs of the picture."
 It marks the only time the trio worked together on a song.

 The original theatrical trailer for the film featured the song "Semi-Charmed Life" by alternative band Third Eye Blind.
 A Disney spokeswoman said that she was not aware of the sexual content within the song's lyrics.